- What we do

-As an NGO ourselves, we understand the difficulty that small NGOs have in finding the funds to pay for Mango courses.
-Our Bursary Scheme helps but does not cover 100% of the course fee or any incidental costs, such as accommodation and travel.
+As an NGO ourselves, we understand the difficulty that small NGOs have in finding funds to pay for our training courses.
+Our Bursary Scheme helps, but it does not cover 100% of the course fee, or accommodation and travel costs.

-Here are some ideas that might help you to access funds for our training.
+Here are some ideas that will help you to find other support for training.
 Please let us know if you have any other ideas to share.

-- Major donor agencies often have spare funds during the year for small projects or activities.
-Ask your current donors if they could cover the costs of attending Mango training - just remember to make a good case for why you need the training, eg to to improve your financial and grant management skills and processes.
+- Major funding agencies often have spare funds during the year for small projects or activities.
+Ask your current supporters if they could cover the costs of attending Mango training - just remember to make a good case for why you need the training, eg to to improve your financial and grant management skills and processes.

-- If you have made savings on a donor-funded project, rather than give the money back, ask the donor if you can use the funds to send key staff on a Mango training event,
+- If you have made savings on a grant-funded project, rather than give the money back, ask the donor if you can use the funds to send key staff on a Mango training event,

-- Make sure you always include a budget for training whenever you apply for new funds.
-A good estimate is 1-2% of the total salaries budget or put in an exact amount based on the cost of the course fees plus travel and accommodation.
-Add a note to explain what training you plan to attend and why it is needed.
+- Make sure you always include a budget for staff training whenever you apply for new funds.
+A good estimate is 1-2% of the total salaries budget, or put in an exact amount based on the cost of the course fees plus travel and accommodation.
+Add a note to explain what training you plan to attend, and why it is needed.

-- The Commonwealth Foundation also has a fund to assist members of commonwealth countries to attend training in the Commonwealth.
+- The Commonwealth Foundation also has a fund to assist members of Commonwealth countries to attend training taking place in the Commonwealth.
 Visit their website for more information.

 FundsForNGOs.org has produced an excellent guide on how to access travel grants from donors.

-Submit requests for support at the earliest possible opportunity as it can often take several months to receive a decision.
+Submit requests for financial support to funding agencies at the earliest possible opportunity, as it can often take several months to receive a decision.